-According to the Law on Inheritance and Gift Tax, the giver can give gifts to the amount of 4,000 euros over a period of three years, without the recipient having to pay taxes on them.
 The gift does not have to be given in connection with a special day.
 Giving the gift can be based on some kind of personal relationship between the giver and recipient.

 A gift does not mean exactly the same thing as gratuitous delivery.
 Therefore, in situations where a passenger brings in a large quantity of alcohol and delivers all or a large portion of the alcohol to an unspecified group of private persons (e.g. work colleagues, members of an association, neighbours) to be used freely, the gratuitous delivery of the alcohol does not fill the criteria of a gift.

 The law uses the term “reasonably prove”.
 In Customs' instructions the terms used are “explanation” or “account”.